lyusupov/UAT-test-signal/README.md

 ## Legitimate use

 Radio being used in the project is rated for 14 dBm (25 mW) of maximum transmit power.<br>
-FCC compliant built-in RF filter reduces the power even more, down to approximately 1 mW on 978 MHz.<br> This power is sufficient to cover an area of just only few meters around the transmitter.<br>
+FCC compliant built-in RF filter reduces the power even more, down to approximately 1 mW on the reference frequency.<br>
+This power is sufficient to cover an area of just only few meters around the transmitter.<br>

 ## Validation